If a crash involving three or more vehicles in Las Vegas caused you injuries, call Oronoz & Ericsson, LLC.

 In Nevada, each at-fault driver is only responsible for the part of the judgment that represents their percentage of negligence.
 If Driver A is 80% at fault, they are liable for 80% of your compensation.
 Driver B, who is 20% at fault, is responsible for 20% of your compensation.

-At Oronoz & Ericsson Injury Lawyers, our car accident attorneys handle everything from clear-cut two-vehicle accidents to complex multi-vehicle pileups in Las Vegas, Henderson, and surrounding areas.
+At Oronoz & Ericsson, LLC, our car accident attorneys handle everything from clear-cut two-vehicle accidents to complex multi-vehicle pileups in Las Vegas, Henderson, and surrounding areas.
 We never back down from a difficult or contentious case.
 We use our years of knowledge and experience to inform our in-depth investigation and create a strategy for obtaining you the most compensation possible.